Lauren Wasser Lost Her Legs To Toxic Shock Syndrome — Now She's Teaming Up With Brands (& Congress) To Bring Attention To The Condition That Nearly Killed Her

 Often associated with staph, or as the medical textbooks call it, Staphylococcus aureus bacteria, Toxic Shock is a rare, but life-threatening condition that first made headlines in the late 1970s, around the same time that super absorbent and scented tampons became popular.

-Not-so-coincidentally, your bathroom stash of tampons is probably where you recognize the term from, as the high dose of chemicals used in feminine hygiene products create an ideal breeding ground for staph bacteria.
+Not-so-coincidentally, your bathroom stash of tampons is probably where you recognise the term from, as the high dose of chemicals used in feminine hygiene products create an ideal breeding ground for staph bacteria.

 Advertisement